 Scaphoid fracture surgery

-Scaphoid fractures can have a risk of not healing properly due to the poor blood supply.
-If this happens then the fracture should be immobilized again for a further 4 to 6 weeks.
-Immobilizing beyond this time is unlikely to be beneficial so in this case surgery is often required.
+Scaphoid fractures have a risk of not healing properly due to the poor blood supply.
+If this happens then in some cases the fracture is immobilized again for a further 4 to 6 weeks.
+Immobilizing beyond this time is unlikely to be beneficial so in this case surgery is often required and many surgeons would do this sooner rather than opting for a further period of immobilization.
+See scaphoid fracture surgery for an interview with a wrist and hand surgeon.